Where the Sidewalk Ends: Title Poem

-“Where the Sidewalk Ends”, the title poem and also Silverstein’s best known poem, encapsulates the core message of the collection.
+“Where the Sidewalk Ends”, the titular poem, encapsulates the core message of the collection.
 The reader is told that there is a hidden, mystical place "where the sidewalk ends", between the sidewalk and the street.
 The poem is divided into three stanzas.
 Although straying from a consistent metrical pattern, Silverstein gives us a simple rhythm, utilizing predominantly iambic tetrameter.
 This metrical structure consists of four iambs, each holding an unstressed syllable followed by a stressed syllable.

 Audio editions

 Original album

 The audio edition of the book was originally released as an album in 1983, which won the 1984 Grammy Award for Best Recording for Children (Columbia/CBS Records).
-The collection is recited, sung, and shouted by Shel Silverstein himself and produced by Ron Haffkine.
+The collection is "recited, sung, and shouted" by Shel Silverstein himself and produced by Ron Haffkine.
 Silverstein also performed at the 1984 Grammy Awards.

 25th anniversary album

 In 2000, the album was re-released on cassette and CD for the 25th anniversary of the book.
-The collection is again recited, sung, and shouted by Shel Silverstein.
+The collection is again "recited, sung, and shouted" by Shel Silverstein.

 The 25th anniversary edition also contains 11 previously unreleased tracks culled from the original master tapes.